chethandvg/tenant-management/README.md

 ## 🚀 About Me
 Hi there, I am Chethan.
-I'm a full-stack developer and also student at SRH Berlin University of Applied Sciences.
+I'm a full-stack developer and also a student at SRH Berlin University of Applied Sciences.
 Currently, I am pursuing my Masters in Computer Science | Big Data & Artificial Intelligence.